St Mary's Lighthouse: The lighthouse today

 Since 2012 St Mary's lighthouse has been grade II listed.

 While it no longer functions as a working lighthouse, it is easily accessible (when the tide is out) and regularly open to visitors; in addition to the lighthouse itself there is a small museum, a visitor's centre, and a café.
 The cottage was upgraded with a wood pellet boiler in 2014.

 In 2017 a renovation plan for the site (including roof-top viewing platforms and various glass-covered extensions) was rejected by the local planning authority due to environmental concerns.
 A new refurbishment proposal (to include rebuilding the original optic) was presented in 2018; however the Heritage Lottery Fund later turned down North Tyneside Council's £2.1m funding application.
+In 2024 the lighthouse and keepers' cottages were repainted and general repairs were carried out.

+Other nearby lighthouses

-Another Victorian lighthouse may be found a few miles to the south of the River Tyne.
-Souter Lighthouse is also now decommissioned, and open to visitors.
-Souter Lighthouse can be seen with the naked eye from the top of St Mary's Lighthouse.
+Another Victorian lighthouse may be found a few miles to the south of the River Tyne: Souter Lighthouse is also now decommissioned, and open to visitors (it can be seen with the naked eye from the top of St Mary's Lighthouse).
+Pierhead lighthouses at Tynemouth and South Shields mark the entrance to the River Tyne.
+To the north, Trinity House maintains two operational lighthouses on the Farne Islands.